bibhashnag/insurance-project-demo/README.md

 In order to run the application use port 8081.

-Adding this line to test the deployment process end to end.
+Adding this line to validate the deployment process end to end.